ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Experimental results

-Table~3 summarizes the performance of all PLM–encoding combinations.
-Overall, \textbf{Diff w/ tags} and \textbf{Added$\rightarrow$Deleted} consistently achieved the highest F1 across models, whereas \textbf{After+Markers} and \textbf{Before+After} performed worst.
-In contrast, these latter two encodings often ranked highest in terms of accuracy.
-This discrepancy is explained by class imbalance: ReDef contains over three times more clean (negative) than defective (positive) modifications, so encodings biased toward the majority class can appear more accurate while sacrificing F1.
-To compare models more rigorously beyond such raw patterns, we applied statistical tests as follows.
+Table~\ref{tab:rq2_full} summarizes the performance of all CLM–encoding combinations.
+Overall, \textbf{Diff w/ tags} and \textbf{Added$\rightarrow$Deleted} consistently achieved the highest F1 across most models, while \textbf{After+Markers} and \textbf{Before+After} often performed worst, particularly in encoder-based models.
+Notably, we observed a recurring discrepancy where encodings with lower F1 often rank higher in accuracy.
+This discrepancy reflects the class imbalance in ReDef (3:1 clean-to-defective ratio), where accuracy is often inflated by a bias toward the majority clean class despite poor defect detection performance.

+Beyond these task-specific adaptation results, Qwen2.5’s zero-shot performance exhibits a universal decline across all metrics.
+The \textbf{After-only} zero-shot configuration fails almost entirely (F1 $<$ 0.1), underscoring that in zero-shot settings, providing explicit change information is crucial for the model to establish any predictive utility.
+To compare the fine-tuned models more rigorously beyond such raw patterns, we applied statistical tests as follows.

-We conducted a two-way repeated-measures ANOVA with \textit{model} (4 PLMs) and \textit{encoding} (5 variants) as within-subject factors (Table~4).
-Results showed significant main effects of both model ($F(3,27)=9.96, p<.001, \eta^2_p=0.53, f=1.05$) and encoding ($F(4,36)=13.80, p<.001, \eta^2_p=0.61, f=1.24$), both indicating large effect sizes.
-No interaction was found ($F(12,108)=0.82, p=.63$), suggesting that the relative ranking of encodings was consistent across PLMs.
-Post-hoc pairwise tests with Holm correction revealed that \textbf{Diff w/ tags} and \textbf{Added$\rightarrow$Deleted} significantly outperformed \textbf{After+Markers} and \textbf{Before+After} (all $p_{\text{Holm}}<.01$), while performing comparably to each other. \textbf{After-only} showed intermediate performance, significantly better than some weaker encodings but worse than the top two in most cases.
-The pattern was consistent for CodeBERT, CodeT5+, and UniXcoder-512, whereas for UniXcoder-1,024 the differences diminished and were not statistically significant.
+We conducted a two-way repeated-measures ANOVA with \textit{model} (6 fine-tuned CLMs) and \textit{encoding} (5 variants) as within-subject factors (Table~\ref{tab:anova-results}).
+Results showed significant main effects of both model ($F(5,45)=9.32, p<.001, \eta^2_p=0.51, f=1.02$) and encoding ($F(4,36)=15.11, p<.001, \eta^2_p=0.63, f=1.30$), both indicating large effect sizes.
+Post-hoc pairwise tests with Holm correction on the marginal means (collapsed over models) confirmed that \textbf{Diff w/ tags} and \textbf{Added$\rightarrow$Deleted} significantly outperformed all other encodings (all $p_{\text{Holm}} < .01$), while performing comparably to each other.

+Furthermore, a significant interaction effect was found ($F(20,180)=1.91, p=.014, \eta^2_p=0.17, f=0.46$), suggesting that the impact of encoding strategies varies across different model architectures.
+Simple effect analysis revealed that for CodeBERT and CodeT5+, change-focused encodings (\textbf{Diff w/ tags}, \textbf{Added$\rightarrow$Deleted}) consistently demonstrated a statistically significant performance advantage ($p_{\text{Holm}} < .05$).
+In contrast, for UniXcoder and Qwen2.5 models, the pairwise differences did not reach statistical significance.
+Nevertheless, a consistent numerical advantage of change-focused encodings was observed across \textit{all} models, with \textbf{Diff w/ tags} or \textbf{Added$\rightarrow$Deleted} consistently achieving the highest F1 (Table~\ref{tab:rq2_full}).